What Is Fast Fashion: The Rise and Impact

 The Origins of Fast Fashion

 Fast fashion emerged in the 1990s as a response to consumers’ growing demand for trendy clothing at affordable prices.
+The term ‘fast fashion’ was first used to describe Zara’s mission to design, produce, and deliver new garments to stores in just 15 days.
 Retailers such as Zara, H&M, and Forever 21 pioneered this model by adopting strategies that prioritized speed and efficiency in the production and distribution of clothing.
 By leveraging advances in technology and globalization, these companies were able to shorten the traditional fashion cycle, bringing new designs from the runway to the store shelves in a matter of weeks rather than months.

 Key Characteristics of Fast Fashion